adamturtle/tweet/README.markdown

 # Tweet!

+#### This is my fork of Tweet.
+It's mostly the same, with a few amendments to work with my own hosted Twitter app for fetching tweets.

 #### Put twitter on your website with tweet!, an unobtrusive javascript plugin for jquery.

 ## Important note about Twitter's API changes in 2013